Frække Frida og de frygtløse spioner

 Frække Frida og de frygtløse spioner (English: Naughty Frida and the Fearless Spies), often shortened to simply Frække Frida, is a 1994 Danish children's film written and directed by Søren Ole Christensen.
 Christensen based the story on a series of children's books by Lykke Nielsen.
-Music for the film was written and performed by Søren Rasted and Claus Norreen who later teamed up with René Dif and Lene Nystrøm later in 1994 to form the Bubblegum/eurodance music group, Joyspeed (later renamed to Aqua).
+Music for the film was written and performed by Søren Rasted and Claus Norreen who later teamed up with René Dif and Lene Nystrøm later in 1994 to form the bubblegum/eurodance music group, Joyspeed (later renamed to Aqua).

 Cast

 Soundtrack

-The film itself is not particularly well-known, but the soundtrack formed an important part during Aqua's (then Joyspeed) early days.
-It is often credited with helping to start their career.
-The young producers Søren Rasted and Claus Norreen had won a contest and were hired to produce the soundtrack.
-For some of the songs they hired the then club DJ René Dif.
-The three had previously not been associated with each other, but their getting along well whilst making the soundtrack made them decide to work together again on a future project.
-The future project would ultimately eventually lead to the creation and success of Aqua, with Lene Nystrøm as their lead vocalist.
+The producers Søren Rasted and Claus Norreen had won a contest and were hired to produce the soundtrack.
+For some of the songs they hired club DJ René Dif and, after getting along well, decided to work together again on a future project.
+The future project would be the formation of Aqua, with Lene Nystrøm as their lead vocalist.